ethack/tht/docs/content/_index.md

     Here is an example python program

-For instance, you might want to put a script like this in your host's cron scheduler `/etc/cron.hourly/pdns`.
+You might want to put a script like this in your host's cron scheduler `/etc/cron.hourly/pdns`.

 ```bash
 #!/bin/bash